 MEET THE MAKER

-But when I became a mother in 2020, everything shifted.
-I wanted flexibility to be present for my son during his early years and to transition my expertise into work that creates emotional response in a more artistic way.
+When I became a mother in 2020, everything shifted.
+I wanted to be present for my son during his formative years — and to redirect a lifetime of expertise toward something more expressive.
+More personal.
+More mine.

 PHOTO CREDITS: JUSTYNA KULAM